Nobody is smart enough to be wrong all the time.

 Integral Organisation- & Structural Constellation Work

-Integral constellation work is a new, revolutionary consultancy approach that also considers the conventional approaches and human aspects.
+Integral constellation work (by Rolf Lutterbeck) is a new, revolutionary consultancy approach that also considers the conventional approaches and human aspects.

 Integral Organisational and Structural Constellation Work is a systemic approach that applies the Graves Value Model and the other above-mentioned tools to visualise structures and relationships within your work environment.